Well, it took almost a full year, but Adam’s dresser has gone from this:

 I decided to put them on the dresser because I’m a chronic furniture rearranger, so I didn’t want to do anything permanent on the walls, especially since I knew these wouldn’t be the easiest things to install.

-So, I made a mark at 12 inch intervals up the side of the dresser.
+First, I made a mark at 12 inch intervals up the side of the dresser.
 A foot seemed to be a good distance between the shelves.
 Almost all the books fit that way, and the ones that are a bit too tall are on the top shelf.

 Then, it got tricky.
 The second screw had to be in exactly the right spot, or it wouldn’t work.
 After redoing 3 of the 4 shelves on one side, I got smart.